Mosweta/kadikazi3/README.md

 - **User-Friendly Onboarding**: Create an account using email for hassle-free access.

 - **User Profiles**: Edit profile details such as picture, bio, username, or password anytime.

-### 🚀 Our Aim

-Kadikazi aims to improve operational efficiency, financial management, and customer satisfaction in car wash businesses.

 ### 🔒 Security Features